Cō-Impact Sourcing® – Wintergreen

 Wintergreen essential oil comes from the leaves of a creeping shrub, commonly found in coniferous areas.
 In order to thrive, Wintergreen requires a cool climate in a shady, heavily forested area, with very specific soil conditions.
 Because of the qualifications needed to grow this rare plant, it is most commonly found in remote areas of the Himalayan foothills.
-The unique growing requirements for wintergreen make Nepal and China the sole providers of “wild harvested” wintergreen in the world.
-Though many companies produce wintergreen synthetically, the highest quality natural wintergreen oil comes from these secluded foothills.
+The unique location and growing requirements for wintergreen make Nepal and China the sole providers of “wild harvested” wintergreen for the entire world.
+Though many people produce wintergreen synthetically, the highest quality of wintergreen oil comes from these secluded foothills.

-To harvest Nepalese wintergreen, harvesters must travel through steep, muddy mountainsides, removing wintergreen leaves from the shrub.
-Many of these harvesters are women, who leave their families early in the morning and carry heavy baskets of wintergreen leaves on their backs until they are nearly overflowing.
+To harvest Nepalese wintergreen, harvesters must travel through steep, muddy mountainside, carrying large baskets, as they remove wintergreen leaves from the shrub.
+Many of these harvesters are women, who leave their families early in the morning, and carry heavy baskets of wintergreen leaves on their backs until they are nearly overflowing.
 Full baskets are taken to the local distillery where large stills are filled to the brim with collected wintergreen leaves.
 The distillation process takes roughly 14 hours to complete—yielding a small amount of oil.

-Harvesters in these rural areas don’t have many options when it comes to providing for their families.
-The ability to find work has become even more difficult in recent years due to natural disasters, which have severely limited economic opportunities.
+Because wintergreen is found in such rural mountainsides that are far-removed from any city, harvesters don’t have many options when it comes to providing for their families.
+Many of these families live in poverty, and due to their remote location, they have limited opportunities for income.
+The ability to find work has become even more difficult for all Nepali citizens because of natural disasters, which have severely limited economic opportunities.

 doTERRA Co-Impact Sourcing Initiative in Nepal

-Many people in Nepal are deeply concerned about sustainable wintergreen harvesting.
-In the communities where wintergreen is wild harvested, there are organized community groups that collectively own and oversee the forest areas.
-These groups decide which areas of wintergreen can be harvested, when to harvest them, and who will harvest the wintergreen in order to yield the greatest benefit for the community and ensure that the plants are properly cared for.
+When it comes to wintergreen, many people in Nepal are deeply concerned about sustainable harvesting.
+In the communities where wintergreen is wild harvested, there are organised community groups that collectively own and oversee the forest areas.
+These groups decide which areas of wintergreen can be harvested, when to harvest them, and who will harvest the wintergreen in order to yield the greatest benefit for the community.
 Within these groups, distillation units are typically community-owned.
 Using this type of harvesting and distillation system, power and ownership remains in the hands of the people.
-This system is a great fit for doTERRA’s Co-Impact Sourcing.
-Working directly with community groups and harvesters, doTERRA has created long-term sourcing agreements to buy Wintergreen essential oil.
-This provides a steady and reliable income for harvesters, and gives doTERRA a top-quality Wintergreen oil in return.
+This system makes it easy to combine doTERRA’s Co-Impact Sourcing efforts with existing organised community efforts.

-The majority of the wintergreen growers and harvesters in Nepal live in the remote Dolakha district, where almost every home was destroyed as a result of the earthquakes.
-Partnering with CHOICE Humanitarian, the Healing Hands Foundation set up a donation fund to assist in the relief efforts for these areas. doTERRA also helped provide temporary housing tents for those whose homes were completely destroyed.
-Many of the distillation units were damaged in the earthquakes, making it difficult to produce Wintergreen oil.
-The efforts of the Healing Hands Foundation and CHOICE Humanitarian helped the harvesters and other villagers get back on their feet and move forward after these catastrophic events.
+The majority of the wintergreen growers and harvesters in Nepal live in the Dolakha district, where almost every home was destroyed because of the earthquakes.
+Partnering with CHOICE Humanitarian, the Healing Hands Foundation set up a donation fund to help with relief efforts in these areas. doTERRA also helped to provide temporary housing tents for those whose homes were completely destroyed.
+Many of the distillation units were also damaged in the earthquakes, making it difficult to produce Wintergreen oil.
+The efforts of the Healing Hands Foundation and CHOICE Humanitarian helped the harvesters and other villagers to get back on their feet and move forward after these catastrophic events.